DataDog/kics/documentation/rules/terraform/aws/shield_advanced_not_in_use.md

 ---
-title: "Shield Advanced Not In Use"
+title: "Shield Advanced not in use"
 group-id: "rules/terraform/aws"
 meta:
   name: "aws/shield_advanced_not_in_use"
   id: "084c6686-2a70-4710-91b1-000393e54c12"
-  display_name: "Shield Advanced Not In Use"
+  display_name: "Shield Advanced not in use"
   cloud_provider: "aws"
   framework: "Terraform"
   severity: "LOW"